 Fig. 5.
 Resistivity sounding curves (H-type)

 From the data, it can be observed that out of the 13 VES locations, there are three main curve types—K, A, and H types—indicating varying subsurface configurations.
 These curve types align with litholog data from regional surveys, suggesting consistency in subsurface geology across the study area.
 The K and A type curves, with intermediate conductive layers, support groundwater storage and are favorable for borewell installations.
 The H type curve, prevalent in VES locations with lateritic topsoil and deeper weathered zones, shows potential for groundwater through dug wells in weathered layers.

+This study's conclusions have significant ramifications for groundwater potential and sustainable resource management in Perumatty Panchayat, a region experiencing critical water stress.
+By identifying three different types of subsurface resistivity curves—K, A, and H—the research offers a scientific basis for focused groundwater extraction strategies.
+The presence of fractured and weathered aquifers suitable for high-yield borewells is suggested by the identification of high-resistivity intermediate layers in K-type curves and deep, highly resistive bedrock in A-type curves, while H-type curves reveal shallow saturated zones that are best suited for dug wells, providing a low-cost substitute for household and agricultural water requirements.
+The spatial variation in resistivity (23.7 to 43421 Ω-m) and aquifer depth (2.68 to 16.82 m) underscores the importance of site-specific assessment, enabling precise drilling to optimize water yield while minimizing environmental impact and financial cost.
+These results will help the decision-makers groundwater management.
+With these data, farmers with actionable data to prioritize drilling in high-potential zones and avoid overexploitation of less productive areas.
+This geophysical framework supports long-term water security by enabling informed.
+Ultimately, this study will advances scientific understanding of regional hydrogeology, which can also serves as a practical blueprint for achieving groundwater sustainability amid increasing demand and climatic variability.

 4. Conclusion